 If the provider is medically qualified and the CAM treatment is considered adequately integrated into the standard treatment offered by the official health care services, the Act on Patient Injury Compensation (Pasientskadeloven) may apply and such compensation can be granted.

 - However, if a medically qualified professional mainly offers CAM treatment outside the official health services, such claims will not be covered.
-This would be especially true if the status as an medically qualified health professional was used in the promotion of the CAM treatment.
+This would be especially true if the person's status as an medically qualified health professional was used in the promotion of CAM treatment.

-The governmental agency Norwegian System of Patient Injury Compensation (NPE) offers specific assessments about such topics to medically qualified professionals who include or consider to include CAM in their treatment of patients.
+The governmental agency Norwegian System of Patient Injury Compensation (NPE) offers specific assessments about such topics to medically trained/ qualified professionals who include or consider to include CAM in their treatment of patients.

 Further official engagement in CAM

 Along with the passing of the CAM Act and the two regulations, Norwegian health authorities contribute to patient safety via funding solid research and research-based, unbiased public information about CAM.
-For this purpose, NAFKAM was founded and located inside the Faculty of Health Sciences at UiT the Arctic University of Norway.
+For this purpose, NAFKAM was founded in 2000 and located inside the Faculty of Health Sciences at UiT the Arctic University of Norway.

 In addition to doing research and running web-based information sources, NAFKAM offers a Q&A service to patients, health providers and the media.
 NAFKAM is also frequently consulted by professional organizations, official bodies and political entities.
+NAFKAM is also appointed a WHO Collaboration Center.

 Practising medical healthcare and health-related services (CAM) and in Norway as a foreigner